 All Titleist drivers are adjustable in the hosel.
 This is known by Titleist as SureFit Adjustability.
 There are 16 different setting, and the each club is packaged with a wrench and adjustment chart so that you don't have to guess at what you are doing.

 Each head has some different weight options that you can play with to change the spin characteristics of your shot.
-For example, the TSR3 has a sliding weight on the trailing end of the club head that allows you to change the way the ball curves without adjusting your swing.
+For example, the TSR3 has a sliding weight on the trailing end of the club head that allows you to change the ball flight without adjusting your swing.

 RELATED: The Lower The Loft On Your Driver, The Farther The Ball Will Go